Accepting and Rejecting

 After accepting or rejecting a filing:

-* You are returned to the queue.
+* You are returned to the queue once the action completes.

 ## Docket Entries